prebid/prebid.github.io/dev-docs/bidders/consumable-server.md

 ### Note

 The Consumable adaptor requires setup and approval from your Consumable account manager, even for existing Consumable publishers.
-Please reach out to your account manager to enable Prebid.js for your account.
+Please reach out to your account manager to enable Prebid for your account.

 ### Disclosure